federicominniti/CarSharingDB/README.md

 [Here](specifiche.pdf) (in Italian) are present more information and details about specific requirements and the application domain.

 All the phases of the design and implementation project of the project are detailed [Documentation](documentazione.pdf) (in Italian).

+## Goals are ...
+- To create a relational database
+- To implement the database in MySql